UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 Still not very interesting -- technically async, but with only one coroutine, not much to it.

-**NOTE:** The event loop requires some setup, and it' snot very happy when you stop and try to restart it.
-So you may have issues if you run this kind of code firm iPython -- each time you run it, you're still in the same Python process, so the event loop is whatever state it was left by the previous code.
-If you get add errors, simply restart iPython, or just run the scripts by themselves:
+**NOTE:** The event loop requires some setup, and it's not very happy when you stop and try to restart it.
+So you may have issues if you run this kind of code from iPython -- each time you run it, you're still in the same Python process, so the event loop is whatever state it was left by the previous code.
+If you get any errors, simply restart iPython, or just run the scripts by themselves:

 .. code-block:: bash